psliwa/PHPPdf/README.markdown

 * page-break, column-break, break - breaks page or column, this tag must be direct child of "dynamic-page" or "column-layout"!
 * column-layout - separate workspace on columns, additional attributes: number-of-columns, margin-between-columns, equals-columns
 * barcode - more information in <a href="#barcodes">barcode</a> chapter
-* circle - element that border and backgroud are in circle shape.
+* circle - element that border and background are in circle shape.
 Additional attributes: radius (it overwrites width and height attributes)
 * pie-chart - element that can be used to draw simple pie chart (more information in <a href="#charts">charts</a> chapter.

 There are tags that are only bags for attributes, a set of tags etc: